Green Tips For Every Occasion

 A tool we can use in response to our carbon footprint by mitigating our carbon emissions (or footprint) through the development of alternative projects.
 Examples of carbon offsets are clean energy development projects like wind, solar or geothermal, or reforestation as in planting trees.

 Each year, an average of two gallons of paint is sold for each person in the United States and more than 60 million gallons of paint are left over each year.
 Before you buy that extra gallon, consider if you really need it or if a quart would suffice.

-Whether you are painting a room or cleaning out the garage, these tips for left over latex paint may come in handy.
+Whether you are painting a room or cleaning out the garage, these tips for unused latex paint may come in handy:

 - Donate excess paint to schools, churches, theater groups, shelters or your local Habitat for Humanity ReStore or Salvation Army Thrift Store.
 Habitat for Humanity will only take gallons of paint that are almost full.
 The Salvation Army only accepts cans of paint that have not been opened.

 - If latex paint has completely dried, it can be safely thrown into the regular trash.